itshowrohitworks/git-repo/README.md

-# django-ecommerce
+# Git Demo
-This is a Project for creating an ecommerce platform by using django for backend, react for frontend and postgresql for database.
+This is a Project for creating a sample Git Demo